tensorflow/tensorflow/tensorflow/lite/g3doc/performance/coreml_delegate.md

   pod 'TensorFlowLiteSwift', '~> 0.0.1-nightly'
 ```

-Note: After updating `Podfile`, you should run `pod cache clean` and `pod
-update` to reflect changes.
+Note: After updating `Podfile`, you should run `pod update` to reflect changes.
+If you can't see the latest `CoreMLDelegate.swift` file, try running `pod cache
+clean TensorFlowLiteSwift`.

 ### Swift